 Rows in your data with either missing x or xend values will be removed

-(your segments must start and end somewhere).
+because your segments must start and end somewhere.

 Aesthetics